 The Fresno Council of Governments (FCOG) adopted the RTP/SCS in July 2018.
 The RTP/SCS comprehensively assesses all forms of transportation available in Fresno County as well as travel and goods movement needs through 2042.
 The RTP/SCS is required by Senate Bill 375.
-The 2018 RTP reflects the federal directives embodied in both the Fixing America's Surface

-Transportation Act (FAST Act) and the Clean Air Act Amendments of 1991.
+The 2018 RTP reflects the federal directives embodied in both the Fixing America's Surface Transportation Act (FAST Act) and the Clean Air Act Amendments of 1991.
 These acts require that projects in RTPs be "constrained" to only those that can actually be delivered with reasonably expected funds, and that those projects help attain and maintain air quality standards.
 The RTP contains four main required elements that are discussed below.
 However, the Fresno Council of Governments RTP includes additional elements or chapters regarding the regional context of the RTP, public participation, environmental justice analysis and transportation performance management.

 Chapter 2 of the RTP/SCS contains goals, objectives, and policies in order to address the transportation needs of the Fresno region and quantify regional needs in the 25-year planning horizon.
 One of the policies in Table 2-1A of the RTP/SCS aims to provide for efficient, multi-destination trips through the coordination of urban and rural public transportation.
 Another policy aims to provide a transit system that meets the public transportation needs of the service area.
-The Project site is less than 100 feet from Fresno Area Express Route 26 bus stop (located at South Peach Avenue and East Tulare Street).
-Route 26 has stops in eastern, central, western, and northern Fresno.
-This route stops at or near the following points of interest: Fresno Pacific College, Fresno Yosemite International Airport, Downtown Fresno, and River Park.
-Therefore, the proposed Project would be located in an area that is currently served by Fresno Area Express.
+The project site is approximately 1.5 miles from the nearest Fresno Area Express Route 12 bus stop (located at W. Ashlan Avenue and N. Blyth Avenue).
+Route 12 has stops in western Fresno and connects to Route 9 and 39.
+Route 39 and 9 are main east/west connections to the rest of the City.
+The project is within the proxemics of the Route 12 stop, however, it may be outside of walking distance from the site.
+However, the proposed project would be located in an area that is currently served by Fresno Area Express.
 Another goal in Table 2-1H of the RTP/SCS aims to achieve a safe transportation system for all motorized and nonmotorized users on all public roads in Fresno County.
-Furthermore, the Project would include sidewalks/pedestrian paths on the internal streets to facilitate non-motorized travel.
-As demonstrated above, the proposed Project would be generally consistent with the goals and strategies of the RTP/SCS.
+Furthermore, the project would include sidewalks/pedestrian paths on the internal streets to facilitate non-motorized travel.
+As demonstrated above, the proposed project would be generally consistent with the goals and strategies of the RTP/SCS.

 As previously noted, California passed the California Global Warming Solutions Act of 2006.
 AB 32 requires that statewide GHG emissions be reduced to 1990 levels by 2020.

 Under AB 32, CARB must adopt regulations by January 1, 2011 to achieve reductions in GHGs to meet the 1990 emission cap by 2020.
 On December 11, 2008, CARB adopted its initial Scoping Plan, which functions as a roadmap of CARB's plans to achieve GHG reductions in California required by AB 32 through subsequently enacted regulations.
 CARB's 2017 Climate Change Scoping Plan builds on the efforts and plans encompassed in the initial Scoping Plan.